mkbabb/parse-that/docs/tranches/B/NOVELTY-FIRST-FINDINGS-AND-RESUME-HANDOFF-2026-08-01.md

   release, Value/Keyframes/BBNF/Fourier credit: **0**.

 This closes only the owner mechanics intake.
 The long-horizon parser goal remains active.
-N2-F0 is terminal and frozen; N2a is authorized but not sent, with no scientific receipt or downstream credit.
+N2-F0 and N2a are terminal and frozen; N2b is authorized but not sent, with no scientific receipt or downstream credit.